DigitalNutritionalAssessment/gibsonify/README.md

 Currently, it is attempted to carry out development on the latest Flutter [stable](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels) SDK [release](https://flutter.dev/docs/development/tools/sdk/releases).
 However, due to the rapid development of Flutter, this might not keep up in the future, which is why the last tested SDK version is noted in the `fvm_config.json` file within the `.fvm` directory.

 Developing can be done using the Flutter SDK, which can be installed from [here](https://flutter.dev/docs/get-started/install), by following all the commands below while omitting `fvm ` from them e.g. running `flutter doctor` instead of `fvm flutter doctor` (and also skipping `fvm install`).
+All commands below assume the use of a unix-like system.

 If the latest stable Flutter SDK doesn't work, it is recommended to use [Flutter Version Management (fvm)](https://fvm.app) with the Flutter SDK version specified in `fvm_config.json`.
 First, install fvm using the [official instructions](https://fvm.app/docs/getting_started/installation).
 Then, after cloning this project and navigating into its directory in terminal, install the required Flutter SDK version